-- Once you have selected how and with whom you want to share the selected photo or video, simply tap on the blue Send button in the bottom-right corner of your screen and the selected photo or video will be send on its way.
+- Once you have selected how and with whom you want to share the selected photo or video, simply tap on the blue Send button in the bottom-right corner of your screen and the selected photo or video will be sent on its way.

 With Great Power Comes Great Limitation

 While the Memories feature is a gargantuan step in the right direction, it is far from flawless and omnipotent.
 There are a couple of caveats to using the Memories feature to share locally stored photos or videos to Snapchat.

 - Snapchat has a 10-second limit on videos – If you try uploading a video that is longer than 10 seconds to Snapchat using the Memories feature, Snapchat won’t be able to successfully edit and share the entirety of the video.
 The application will, instead, cut that video down to a 10-second clip starting with whatever point of the video you were at while viewing its preview.